mine9607/learn-PyTorch/12_Parallelize-NN-Training-PyTorch/README.md

 data_loader = DataLoader(dataset = joint_dataset, batch_size =2, shuffle=True)
 ```

+The dataset should be shuffled and iterated over once per epoch (i.e. at the start of each pass over the training data the dataset should be randomly shuffled)

 ### Creating a dataset from files on local storage disk

+We need two additional modules:

+- `Image in PIL` - read the image file contents
+- `transforms in torchvision` - to decode raw contents and resize the images

 ### Fetching available datasets from the `torchvision.datasets` library